selmas/PeersterPoll/README.md

 Once consensus on casted votes is reached To the TAs: We struggled with deciding which algorithm would be most suited for our application.

 1. Sign the symmetric key, that was used to encrypt the vote for this poll and the corresponding vote ID and gossip it
-2. Upon receival of a key that I have not seen before, check the integrity of the vote by checking the signature and, if correct, store it locally before forwarding it to all known peers except the one from whom it was received (Remark: here we assume that our gossiper network, as we created it in the course, has the property of eventual consistency)
+2. Upon receipt of a key that I have not seen before, check the integrity of the vote by checking the signature and, if correct, store it locally before forwarding it to all known peers except the one from whom it was received (Remark: here we assume that our gossiper network, as we created it in the course, has the property of eventual consistency)

 ### Round 4:
 Once peer has all the symmetric keys or  timed out (to achieve robustness)